DandyTush/openmw-snapshot-tool/README.md

 ```

 Activating the snapshot so that it can be referenced by a OpenMW portable install (the default configuration will not be modified)
+This is what it would look like for a normal Linux install.
+Doing this with flatpack could get tricky because of entitlements and how arguments are passed.
 ```
 # Assuming snapshot has been copied to ~/games/mw-snapshots/Morrowind-20240712
 # PORTABLE_INSTALL_DIR can be anything, really